PocketCoffea/PocketCoffea/docs/installation.md

 :::{admonition} Setup the job submission with local core changes
 :class: warning
-**N.B.**: In order to properly propagated the local environment and local code changes to jobs running on condor through Dask the user needs to setup the executor options properly with the `local-virtualenv: true` options.
-Checkout the running instructions for more details.
+**N.B.**: In order to properly propagated the local environment and local code changes to jobs running on condor through Dask, the user needs to setup the executor option `local-virtualenv: true`.
+Checkout the [running instructions](https://pocketcoffea.readthedocs.io/en/stable/running.html) for more details.
 :::

+### SWAN
+It is also possible to setup PocketCoffea within SWAN at CERN.
+See [Instructions](https://github.com/PocketCoffea/Tutorials/tree/main/Analysis_Facilities_Setup#cern-swan-analysis-facility) in a separate tutorial.

 ## Vanilla python package
 The PocketCoffea package has been published on Pypi.
 It can be installed with